-In-class quizzes (15% total grade)
+• Quizzes (15% total marks)

 There are 3 quizzes for this course (5% final mark each).
 The quizzes are part of the learning process.
 The questions are set to help you think about the important issues raised by the course materials and help you pin down the key items to be learned.
 Answers will be discussed when the quiz is marked.
 This feedback arrangement hopefully can correct the misunderstanding of the concept as early as possible.